Bread Worth Getting to Know / Love / Eat

 Leaven, which some deem the soul of bread, the spiritus which fills its cellular tissue, which is religiously preserved like the vestal fire — some precious bottleful, I suppose, first brought over in the Mayflower, did the business for America, and its influence is still rising, swelling, spreading, in cerealian billows over the land — Henry David Thoreau

-The heart of this potentially tasty, toasty story is this: When you think of bread, if you picture the soft, mono-toned, fluffy stuff sliced up in bags, you’re doing yourself a disservice.These commercial breads are made to rise as quickly as possible, skimping out on many of the best flavors and textures that come with proper time to ferment.
-They’re also typically extremely glutenous due to highly processed and genetically modified wheat, which has likely contributed to the rise of gluten intolerance in recent years.
+The heart of this crusty, toasty story is this: When you think of bread, if you picture the soft, mono-toned, fluffy stuff sliced up in bags, you’re doing yourself a disservice.These commercial breads are made to rise as quickly as possible, skimping out on many of the best flavors and textures that come with proper time to ferment.
+They’re typically extremely glutenous due to highly processed and genetically modified wheat, which has likely contributed to the rise of gluten intolerance in recent years.
 They’re highly caloric, difficult to digest, and almost always made with sugar.
-If, instead, when you think of bread, you picture rich, crusty, lightly sour loaves with lots of personality, crisp on the outside and spongey, airy and full of complexity on the inside, you’re leveling up your life-satisfaction rating, scooping up some of that cherished and oh-so-healthy joie de vivre, and scoring yourself a slice of something nutritious.
+If instead, when you think of bread, you picture rich, crusty, lightly sour loaves with lots of personality, crisp on the outside and spongey, airy and full of complexity on the inside, you’re leveling up your life-satisfaction rating, scooping up some of that cherished and oh-so-healthy joie de vivre, and scoring yourself a slice of something nutritious.

 Though rather oblivious in my early days, living in France for several years inevitably lead to bread’s slow but deliberate (much like my current husband’s,) move into my life.
 At first it was there one or twice a week, then it was there nearly every day, then before I’d realized what was happening he’d moved out of his apartment and into mine.